Arthur's Pass National Park: Ecology and conservation

+Flora

+The plant habitats in Arthurs Pass National Park are quite different on each side of the Main Divide.
+The eastern side of the park has less rainfall and braided riverbeds, supporting red beech and mountain beech forests with little understorey.
+Drier valley floors are dominated by grasses, sedges and tussock surrounded by shrubland of matagouri and hebes.
+Above the bush line are areas of snow tussock, alpine herb fields and scree slopes.
+The western side of the park has high rainfall, river gorges and dense rainforest.

 Fauna

-Whio
+Whio (blue duck)

 A 2004 survey found only three whio (blue ducks) in the Mingha and Deception Valley area of the park, and by 2021 it was estimated that there were fewer than 3,000 whio left in New Zealand.
 Seventeen birds were released into the Mingha–Deception Valley area in March 2021, and monitored stoat traps help reduce predation on them.

-Kākāriki karaka
+Kākāriki karaka (orange-fronted parakeet)

 The rarest of New Zealand's kākāriki species, the orange-fronted parakeet (Cyanoramphus malherbi) has twice been declared extinct.
 It is only found in Arthur's Pass National Park and the Lake Sumner Forest Park and is critically endangered.
 The Department of Conservation works with Ngāi Tahu to protect the kākāriki karaka, which is a taonga species for the iwi.
 It is most commonly seen in the Hawdon and Poulter valleys.
 The bird nests in holes in trees, making it vulnerable to predators.
 Predator control has been carried out in the Arthur's Pass National Park since 2005.
 Since 2019, the wild population has increased from about 150-200 birds to around 360 birds.